UntitledsTakenNOOOO/dehacked-attack/pk3-defense/README.txt

 DOOM BETA:
 * PLASMA RIFLE: Using alt-fire on the Plasma Rifle while playing vanilla Doomguy will spew alternating green and red projectiles.
 * BFG 9000: If playing Vanilla Doomguy, the Beta BFG 9000, the 'Christmas gun', can be used by pressing alt-fire on the BFG 9000.
+	* If balanced mode is turned off, this weapon becomes significantly more powerful and also much sillier.

 STRAIN (Alpha Dog Alliance, 1997):
 * DOUBLE FIST: Punches twice.
 Not much else to say here.
 * SAWED-OFF: A variant of the shotgun that fires ever-so-slightly faster.
 * NFG: Sharing the plasma slot, this powerful weapon does 140% more damage than the plasma rifle (5 base damage to 12), but uses NFG Batteries for ammo.
 	* Change: Maximum Ammo doubled from 50/100 to 100/200, and pickups are upped from 3/15 to 6/30.
+	* If balanced mode is turned off, this weapon uses only one ammo per two shots, at the expense of doing slightly less damage.
 * PSYCHIC BLASTER: Uses three rockets a shot to fire partially invisible projectiles with insane direct hit damage.
+	* If balanced mode is turned off, this weapon becomes significantly more explosive.

 DEUS VULT II (Huy Pham, 2008):
 * DUAL PISTOLS: Having much more stopping power than the singular pistol, this weapon can actually be useful sometimes.
 * SAURON'S GAUNTLET: At sufficiently close range, you are now emperor palpatine.
 Almost any singular target too close to these will get shredded very quickly.
+	* If balanced mode is turned off, this weapon becomes powered up, like in Heretic - meaning that, yes, it drains life.

 VALIANT (skillsaw, 2015):
 * SUPER PISTOL: Fires significantly faster than the normal pistol.